bowren/mdbasic/README.md

 * Binary, Hexadecimal and Octal values in expressions
 * 8 assignable function keys each with up to 31 characters
 * Freeze LISTing by holding down the shift key
-* Display all CBM BASIC & MDBASIC keywords by entering CMD with no parameters
 </pre>
 <u><b>Various Examples of statements (not complete list; commands have many optional parameters):</b></u><br>
 <br>